 As a partner in the multi-agency “Lewisham Deal”, Lewisham Homes needed to come up with a system for quantifying those outcomes that made it easy to collect data from initiatives and assess them for impact – to hold itself accountable for what it achieved.

 Using Thrive’s social value module, Lewisham Homes was able to develop a set of bespoke metrics that reflects the full value of their work.
 Due weight can be given to the inclusion of local voices, to community-level improvements, to decarbonisation, and more.

-Over the last two years, Lewisham Homes has been able to demonstrate £8 million in social value generated within the communities where it works.
+Over two years, Lewisham Homes was able to demonstrate £8 million in social value generated within the communities where it works.

 That proof makes a big difference when it comes to bidding for public contracts and securing funding.

 What Should Housing Associations Be Measuring?

 Social value is a broad topic, as the five themes presented in the 2020 Model show.
 Organisations that have become used to financially-focused reporting may need to rethink how they present their work: